orel33/qemunet/README.md

 $ ./qemunet.sh -v -x -y -s demo/trunk.tgz  # see TRUNK keyword in topology file
 ```

 The "-v" option is required to enable VLAN support in QemuNet.
 The "-y" option starts the VDE switch management console.
-See documentation at http://wiki.virtualsquare.org/wiki/index.php/VLAN_trunking to know how to configure VLAN on VDE switch.
+See documentation [here](http://wiki.virtualsquare.org/wiki/index.php/VLAN_trunking) to know how to configure your VLAN on a VDE switch.
 It is also possible to provide a file named "switchname.cmd" in the session directory that will be load by the VDE switch at boot time.

 ### Documentation ###